FACTBOX-Olympics-Reaction to Canada's boycott of 2020 Games

-March 23 (Reuters) - Reaction to Canada’s boycott of the 2020 Tokyo Games in the summer due to concerns about the coronavirus.
+March 23 (Reuters) - Reaction to Canada’s boycott of the 2020 Tokyo Games due to concerns about the coronavirus.
+The Australian Olympic Committee has also said its athletes should prepare for an Olympics next year.

 Statement from Canadian Olympic Committee (COC) and Paralympic Committee (CPC):